-Samuel is from Hela in Southern Highlands.
+Samuel is from Tari in Hela Province.
 He completed a degree in business management from the University of PNG.
 He has worked as head of the tourism department for the Commercial Training College in Lae and lecturer at the Kumul Training Institute.
 He has then taught business studies and accounting at the Port Moresby Grammar School.
 He is married with two children.